wmjordan/Codist/README.md

 # Features

-Check out this list to see what _Codist_ can do for you?
+Check out this list to see what _Codist_ can do for you.

 * [Advanced Syntax Highlight](#advanced-c-syntax-highlight) items in ANY LANGUAGES (**new in version 5.6**), and [*Comment Tagger*](#comment-tagger-and-styles) highlights your `to-do` style comments
   ![](doc/feature-brief-syntax-highlight.png)